Seeing the Wizard’s Feet

 • rules are often arbitrary

-• fairness is sometimes theatrical
+• fairness is sometimes performative

-• meaning is assembled, not discovered
+• meaning is put together, not discovered

 Final thought 🔚✨